7medusa/gpio-nfc-log-in/README.md

-This is a Code written in Python.
-You can log in into your Linux system, with a NFC tag and a NFC reader.
-To use the script you must start it with the boot of your system.
+Requirements:

+All requirements are in the file requirements.txt.

+#+#

+How to use the Code:

+Save the file in your autostart dictory.